utecuy/edx-platform/docs/en_us/platform_api/source/mobile/users.rst

 Mobile User API
 ####################################

-This page describes how to use the Mobile User API to complete these actions:
+With the Mobile User API, you can complete the following actions.

 * `Get User Details`_
 * `Get a User's Course Enrollments`_